wechandoit/artss-app/README.md

-# Application for the Automated Robotic Tracheostomy Suctioning System
+# Application for an Automated Robotic Tracheostomy Suctioning System

 ## Overview